run-ai/docs/docs/Researcher/scheduling/allocation-of-cpu-and-memory.md

 ## Validating CPU & Memory Allocations

 To review CPU & Memory allocations you need to look into Kubernetes.
-A Run:AI Job creates a Kubernetes _pod_.
+A Run:ai Job creates a Kubernetes _pod_.
 The pod declares its resource requests and limits.
 To see the memory and CPU consumption in Kubernetes:

 *  Get the pod name for the Job by running: